yamand16/Sketch-Recognition/README.md

 This repository is implementation of my project for Artificial Intelligence course.
 In this project, AlexNet deep CNN model [1] has been utilized to classify sketch objects.
 Moreover, TU Berlin sketch dataset [2] has been used in order to train classifier model.

 **Note:** In the next version, the classification and user interface will work in different threads.
-Besides, the training codes (both TensorFlow 1.x and Tensorflow 2.0 versions) will be uploaded soon.
+Besides, the training codes (both TensorFlow 1.x and 2.0 versions) will be uploaded soon.

 ## Prerequisites:
 - TensorFlow 1.7 or later